M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION.md

 📖 **See full documentation**: [Wait & Return Feature Guide](./WAIT_AND_RETURN_FEATURE.md)

+## 🆕 Smart Reverse Route for Return Bookings

+**Return bookings now use an intelligent routing system:**

+- **Outbound Journey**: Calculated with pickup → stops → dropoff
+- **Return Journey**: Automatically reverses the outbound route (dropoff → stops in reverse → pickup)
+- **No Manual Stops Required**: The system intelligently handles the return route
+- **Consistent Pricing**: Return journey uses the same distance calculation as outbound
+- **10% Discount**: Applied to the total round-trip fare

+**Example**: If your outbound journey is A → B → C → D, your return will be D → C → B → A automatically.

 ## API Security

 All sensitive endpoints in this API are protected with authentication to ensure that only authorized users can access the data and services.
 The API employs several security measures: